Chinki021/pandas/README.md

-# 📊 Pandas Practice

-This repository contains my hands-on practice while learning **Pandas** for Data Analysis in Python.
+This repository contains my hands-on practice while learning **Pandas** to strengthen my data cleaning, manipulation, and analysis skills while building a foundation for machine learning.

 Instead of just watching tutorials, I solved examples, experimented with datasets, and wrote code for each concept to build a strong foundation.